jprochazk/flashback/README.md

 1. **Clone the repository.**
 2. **Add the test utils as a maven dependency:**

-&nbsp;&nbsp;&nbsp;&nbsp;In Intellij by JetBrains, you go into File -> New -> Module from existing sources
+&nbsp;&nbsp;&nbsp;&nbsp;In Intellij IDEA by JetBrains, do File -> New -> Module from existing sources
-&nbsp;&nbsp;&nbsp;&nbsp;and create the module by selecting the pom.xml file in the cloned repository.
+&nbsp;&nbsp;&nbsp;&nbsp;and select the pom.xml file in the cloned repository, leaving all default settings.

-&nbsp;&nbsp;&nbsp;&nbsp;Then, you can add this to your own pom.xml dependencies:
+&nbsp;&nbsp;&nbsp;&nbsp;Afterwards, the test utils can be added as a maven dependency:
   ```xml
   <dependency>
     <groupId>com.jpr</groupId>